olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 =============================

-Information on submitting jobs to Quantinuum systems, system availability, checking job status, and tracking usage can be found under the  *Examples* tab on the `Quantinuum User Portal <https://um.qapi.quantinuum.com/>`__.
+Information on submitting jobs to Quantinuum systems, system availability, checking job status, and tracking usage can be found in the *Quantinuum Systems User Guide* under the *Examples* tab on the `Quantinuum User Portal <https://um.qapi.quantinuum.com/>`__.

 Users have access to the API validator to check program syntax, and to the Quantinuum System Model H1 emulator, which returns actual results back as if